SamKettlewell/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data - Coursera Peer Assessed Project
 This repository contains the project files for Coursera Getting and Cleaning Data Week 4 peer assessment.
 Begin by cloning the repository,downloading and unzipping the dataset into your local repo.
 The dataset can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

+## Dataset Explanation
 The dataset contains 561 unique measurements from the sensors of a Samsung Galaxy S II taken from 30 different people when they were doing one of six activities: walking, walking_upstairs, walking_downstairs, sitting, standing and laying.

 ## The ```run_analysis.R``` script.
 Once you have done this, execute the ```run_analysis.R``` script.
 This generates both